 Dataproc Metastore provides you with a fully compatible Hive Metastore (HMS), which is the established standard in the open source big data ecosystem for managing technical metadata.
-This service helps you manage the metadata of your data lakes and provides interoperability between the various data processing tools you're using.
+This service helps you manage the metadata of your data lakes and provides interoperability between the various data processing engines and tools you're using.

 How Dataproc Metastore works